8 Rural and Remote Escapes in Scotland

 From mountain biking in the Galloway Forest Park to strolls along the region’s long-distance route, the Southern Upland Way, there are lots of opportunities to feel inspired by the natural beauty of the south west.
 If you’re interested in the science of the Lowland landscape, check out the work of the UNESCO-backed Galloway and Southern Ayrshire Biosphere, which promotes sustainability within this incredible environment.

 Stay at one of the Loch Ken Eco Bothies at Galloway Activity Centre.
 These custom-built structures are powered by solar panels and made from renewable materials.
 Each bothy has a wood burning hot tub and a kayak, but there are no TVs or Wi-Fi, so pick one for your perfect digital detox.

-A stunning secret peninsula, Morvern is only a short crossing over Loch Linnhe on the Corran Ferry, just a few miles from the bustling Highland town, Fort William.
-But it feels a world away from everything.
+A stunning secret peninsula, Morvern is only a short crossing over Loch Linnhe on the Corran Ferry, just a few miles from the bustling Highland town of Fort William.

 If you like hidden beaches, towering peaks and straying off the beaten track, this spot is for you.

 Stay at the Kingairloch Estate.
 You can stay inside traditional buildings, including the Old Post Office or the Old School, both of which offer stunning loch and mountain views.